Building Specifications in the Event-B Institution: Introduction

 \subsection{The structure of this paper}

-Sections \ref{sec:sem} and \ref{sec:bg} review the background material and basic definitions used in this paper.
+Sections~\ref{sec:sem} and~\ref{sec:bg} review the background material and basic definitions used in this paper.
 The semantics of programming languages is a well-understood concept that has been studied for many years and we use it as a starting point for our research.
 It has become evident from our investigations that defining a semantics of a specification language, such as Event-B in our case, is a slightly different endeavour.
-We provide some background on the semantics of specification languages in Section \ref{sec:sem}, and we give the basic definitions from the theory of institutions in this context.
-In Section \ref{sec:bg} we give an overview of the Event-B specification language, describe its abstract syntax and introduce an example that we will use throughout the paper.
+We provide some background on the semantics of specification languages in Section~\ref{sec:sem}, and we give the basic definitions from the theory of institutions in this context.
+In Section~\ref{sec:bg} we give an overview of the Event-B specification language, describe its abstract syntax and introduce an example that we will use throughout the paper.

-The core of our semantics is presented in Sections \ref{sec:iEVT} and \ref{sec:transsemantics}.
-In Section \ref{sec:iEVT} we define our institution for Event-B, {\iEVT}, that was originally developed in our previous work \cite{farrell_institution_2017}.
+The core of our semantics is presented in Sections~\ref{sec:iEVT} and~\ref{sec:transsemantics}.
+In Section~\ref{sec:iEVT} we define our institution for Event-B, {\iEVT}, that was originally developed in our previous work~\cite{farrell_institution_2017}.
 The {\iEVT} institution provides the mathematical structures that will act as a target for the semantics of constructs from the Event-B language.
+The proofs of the satisfaction relation and the comorphism between {\iFOPEQ} and {\iEVT} are contained in the paper.
+All other necessary proofs are contained in the appendix.

-In Section \ref{sec:transsemantics} we present a series of definitions of the functions that map the abstract syntax of the Event-B language into the corresponding constructs in the {\iEVT} institution.
+In Section~\ref{sec:transsemantics} we present a series of definitions of the functions that map the abstract syntax of the Event-B language into the corresponding constructs in the {\iEVT} institution.
 A key step here is splitting the Event-B language into a three-layer model, by decomposing it into its superstructure, infrastructure and mathematical sub-languages.
 As well as aiding the presentation, this also helps to expose the important features of the Event-B language.
 In particular, once we have delineated these sub-languages, we can then employ the specification-building operators made available to us in the theory of institutions in our definition.